 7. Invest in a data team

 These days, data is king—and you aren’t going to be able to get the most out of your CRM system unless you have a team that knows how to analyze it.
 Set up a data science team that can segment your data and make sense of it for each department.
-For example, what questions does your marketing team need answered when you are looking at customer location data?
+For example, what questions does your marketing team need to answer when you are looking at customer location data?
 Or, how can product information data be best visualized for the sales team when they are doing cold outreach?

 Is anyone on your team keeping an eye on the latest trends?
 It's about time someone did!

-8. Don’t be spammy, but stay present.
+8. Don’t be spammy, but stay present

 What you do need to watch are SMS messages.
 No one wants to get a text message every day, but you don’t want to wait so long that people don’t remember your brand if they get one.
-The best thing to do is offer an easy opt-out—for SMS and email—so that people can quickly opt-out while others who are still interested maintain contact.
+The best thing to do is offer an easy opt-out—for SMS and email—so that people can quickly opt out while others who are still interested maintain contact.

 Offer different tiers of correspondence, where relevant.
 For example, customers might opt into “special deals” communications but opt out of “new product launch” notifications.
 Let people choose how much they want to hear from you.
 Learn about your target audience.
 Draw information from their purchase history.
 And connect with them to offer personalized email marketing campaigns that speak to their unique interests.

-10. Keep an eye on open rates and use them to your advantage.
+10. Keep an eye on open rates and use them to your advantage

 Open rates can be deceiving because the number of people who open an email from you depends solely on the people you send the email to.
 For example, segmenting address lists by new customers might have a shallower open rate than if you target loyal customers who have given you repeat business.
-The former is just getting to know you while the latter is happy to hear from an old friend.
+The former is just getting to know you, while the latter is happy to hear from an old friend.